Nigerian Air Force kills over 28 terrorists in Niger

 The police commissioner noted that the troops fought back gallantly while repelling the attack.

-“The bandits had wanted to enter Setraco camp to abduct some staff of Setraco company, we had the information and we sent our men not knowing that they had laid ambush on the road.
+“The bandits had wanted to enter Setraco camp to abduct some staff of Setraco company, we had the information, we sent our men not knowing that they had laid ambush on the road.

 “We lost three soldiers and four policemen,” CP Dalijan confirmed.